Oneo64/The-Mirk-of-Agmundr/Characters/Njall.md

 # Njáll
-Njáll is Rúna's father.
-He is a fisherman and a trader.
+Njáll is a fisherman and a merchant, and the father of Rúna.
+He is missing his left hand due to a Viking raid.